["Blog"]["Solution"]"0""0"

 Many businesses are using hybrid infrastructures to maximize the agility, scalability, and capability of their IT estates.
 But this adds complexity to infrastructure monitoring.

-Consequently, ITOps professionals often face the challenges of continually onboarding new technologies for customers, eliminating blind spots in their infrastructure monitoring, and tackling operational inefficiencies.
+Consequently, ITOps professionals often face the challenges of continually onboarding new technologies, eliminating blind spots in their infrastructure monitoring, and tackling operational inefficiencies.

 1. Prioritizing ongoing visibility and agility